 In our every day, we can all almost awaken our inner monk and learn things about ourselves from the opportunities that life presents us.
 For example, if you are stuck in traffic, perhaps you can learn about being more patient and less judgmental, and just be more self aware.

-And in order to get ourselves in balance and harmony again, so that we renew our energy and lead a healthier and more fulfilling life, we need to shift our eyes and focus towards a higher star, a Norther star, something of high values and vibration that we can align to.
+In order to get ourselves in balance and harmony again, so that we renew our energy and lead a healthier and more fulfilling life, we need to shift our eyes and focus towards a higher star, a Northern star, something of high values and vibration that we can align to.
 That thing is love.
 Essentially, all virtues are aspects of love – because love comes in various shapes and forms, and has different speeds and movements.
 Love is grace, laughter, kindness, humility, generosity, tenderness, compassion, forgiveness, patience and gratitude.

 Now let’s dive into the deeper meaning of each virtue and how you can apply it in your every day life to come into greater inner harmony and live a life in love.